 BSEE Degree Requirements and Policies

 To qualify for the BSEE degree you must successfully complete 180 credit hours of course work.
 A minimum of 45 credits must be earned in residence at the UW in order to receive the BSEE degree.
 In addition, students must take at least 30 credits of specific EE coursework in residence at the UW.
+A summary of the current EE curriculum requirements and a sample four-year plan is available.

 Requirements for the BSEE degree are distributed into twelve areas of study: